-You can make homemade peanut butter in less than ten minutes with just peanuts, a little honey, and a food processor.
+You can make one cup of homemade peanut butter in less than ten minutes with just peanuts, a little honey, and a food processor.
 Peanuts are inexpensive, and making your peanut butter is another way to control the amount of sugar and sodium you consume.
+Also, try this homemade single loaf of Amish white bread.

 Recipe Ingredients

-- Peanuts: I buy the ones without salt so I can control how much salt is in my peanut butter recipe.
+• Peanuts: I buy the ones without salt so I can control the amount of salt in my peanut butter recipe.

-- Salt: Finely ground sea salt will give a pleasant clean taste and avoids any gritty texture in the peanut butter.
+• Salt: Finely ground sea salt will give the peanut butter a pleasant, clean taste and avoid a gritty texture.

 Equipment Needed: You will also need a food processor.
 My Cuisinart finally died so I replaced it with a smaller 3.5-cup KitchenAid model, which I love.
 Since I mostly cook for two and have a small kitchen, so I appreciate the smaller footprint.